bossascrew/lead-wires/README.md

 <dependency>
     <groupId>me.saharnooby.plugins</groupId>
     <artifactId>lead-wires</artifactId>
-    <version>1.1.3</version>
+    <version>1.1.5</version>
 </dependency>
 ```

-Alternatively, you can just download plugin from SpigotMC and link it yourself.
+~~Alternatively, you can just download plugin from SpigotMC and link it yourself.~~
+The spigot version does not support Kyori Components and Spigot Events

 Add to your `plugin.yml`: `depend: ['LeadWires']` so Spigot will know to load your plugin after LeadWires.